Choosing the best business checking account can be daunting as a small business owner.

 You won’t have the hassle of excluding personal transactions from the business ones while categorizing them.

-4. Consider using a personal bank accounts
+4. Consider a personal bank account

 It’s important to understand the type of business you’re operating.
 You can be a freelancer who is a sole-proprietor and don’t necessarily need to open a “business” checking account.

 In the eyes of the IRS, a sole-proprietor isn’t a legal business entity like an LLC or corporation is, so you can save money by using a personal bank account for business purposes.